DIRECTOR, PRODUCER, EDITOR

 Shirah Dedman | shirahdedman.com | @shirahdedman

-Filmmaker, attorney, imp/activist.
-From a high school dropout at 15-years-old to a licensed lawyer by the age of 23, she inexplicably found herself consistently un- and under-employed.
-So after her last layoff, she decided to relentlessly pursue her true passion: the intersection between media, economics, race and the environment.
+SHIRAH DEDMAN is a filmmaker, lawyer and activist.
+After dropping out of high school at 15, she became a licensed attorney by the age of 23 yet found herself un- and under-employed.
+But through perseverance, she managed to build a film career that included positions at William Morris Agency, DirecTV, and Paramount Pictures.
+So after her last layoff, she decided to relentlessly pursue her true passion: creating content reflecting the intersection between economics, race and the environment.

 Maria Judice | mariaaj.com | @mariaajudice